Dog daycare services are very much in demand for a variety of reasons. For one, most couples work and more single people than ever now have pets.

 - Licensing requirements

-You will also need to consult with a business attorney.
-I would further suggest utilizing a business plan template, which you can find on the Internet, or enlisting the services of a professional business plan writer, which is money well spent and will help put you on the right track.
+You will need to consult with a business attorney.
+Also, it is suggested that you utilize a business plan template, which you can find on the Internet, or enlist the services of a professional business plan writer, which is money well spent and will help put you on the right track.

 Be sure to pay particular attention to any licensing requirements or zoning regulations within the community in which you plan to launch a dog daycare operation to determine if there are any restrictions.
 Of course, you will also want to come up with a memorable business name and logo.

 As you will be dealing with living beings that are essentially perpetual kids, always expect the unexpected, and prepare accordingly.

 You absolutely should establish a relationship with a veterinarian or pet medical facility that you may rely on in the event of a doggie medical emergency, and also acquire pooch first aid and CPR training.
 The American Red Cross offers pet first aid classes in various locations throughout the U.S. Plus, you should be sure to have a well-stocked pet first aid kit on hand.